zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   > set CPP_COMPILER=VC90_EXPRESS
   > nmake /f Makefile.mak

+If Ice is installed in a non-default location it will also be necessary to set ICE_HOME:

+  > set ICE_HOME=<Ice installation root directory>

 Note that the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since the Express edition does not include MFC support.

-To run these demos, you will typically need at least two Command Prompt windows.
-In each command prompt, add the Ice bin directory to your PATH, as shown below:

-  > set PATH=<Ice installation root directory>\bin;%PATH%

 Change to the desired demo subdirectory and review the README file if one is present.
 Type 'server' to start the server.
 In another command